Methodology

 • 2-year-olds of families supported under section 4 of the Immigration and Asylum Act 1999.

-The detailed eligibility criteria for the 15-hour entitlement for two-year-olds are set out in regulations - The Local Authority (Duty to Secure Early Years Provision Free of Charge) Regulations 2014 and The Local Authority (Duty to Secure Early Years Provision Free of Charge) Amendment Regulations 2018.
+The detailed eligibility criteria for the 15-hour entitlement for two-year-olds are set out in regulations - The Local Authority (Duty to Secure Early Years Provision Free of Charge) Regulations 2014 (opens in a new tab) and The Local Authority (Duty to Secure Early Years Provision Free of Charge) Amendment Regulations 2018 (opens in a new tab).

 The additional 15 hours of the 30-hour entitlement for eligible children is reported separately to the universal 15-hour entitlement due to the way the data is collected and eligibility is checked.

-Eligibility for the 30-hour entitlement is checked by Her Majesty’s Revenue and Customs (HMRC).
+Eligibility for the 30-hour entitlement is checked by His Majesty’s Revenue and Customs (HMRC).
 Parents must apply for the entitlement through the digital Childcare Service, or in some circumstances, through the childcare service Customer Interaction Centre.
 Eligibility for the 30-hour entitlement for foster children is checked by the local authority who has responsibility for the foster child.

-In May 2020 the government announced an easement to the minimum income threshold so that children who would normally be eligible for the 30-hour entitlement but whose parents had lost income due to COVID-19 (e.g., due to being furloughed), would continue to be eligible for the entitlement.
+In May 2020 the government announced an easement to the minimum income threshold so that children who would normally be eligible for the 30-hour entitlement but whose parents had lost income due to COVID-19 (e.g. due to being furloughed), would continue to be eligible for the entitlement.
 In October 2020, the government agreed to allow children of parents who are enrolled on a government coronavirus support scheme to continue to access the 30-hour entitlement.
-This change is set out in The Tax Credits, Childcare Payments and Childcare (Extended Entitlement) (Coronavirus and Miscellaneous Amendments) Regulations 2020 No. 1515.
+This change is set out in The Tax Credits, Childcare Payments and Childcare (Extended Entitlement) (Coronavirus and Miscellaneous Amendments) Regulations 2020 No. 1515 (opens in a new tab).

 In July 2020 the government introduced a temporary easement to the maximum income threshold as part of the response to the coronavirus (COVID-19) outbreak.
 The change aimed to ensure that critical workers who exceeded the maximum income threshold set out in the 2016 Regulations due to increased income mainly attributable to earnings from work undertaken directly or indirectly as a result of the coronavirus (COVID-19) outbreak could continue to take up the 30-hour entitlement.
 The change was only effective for the tax year starting with 6 April 2020 and ending with 5 April 2021.
 This change was set out in The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Coronavirus) (Amendment) Regulations 2020